Road signs in Kyrgyzstan

-Road signs of Kyrgyzstan are in many ways similar to road signs in Russia as they are regulated by Russian standards ГОСТ Р 52289-2019, ГОСТ Р 52290-2004 and the interstate standard ГОСТ 32945-2014.
+Road signs in Kyrgyzstan are in many ways similar to road signs in Russia, as well as the road sign system of other post-Soviet states, as they are regulated by Russian standards GOST R 52289-2019 and GOST R 52290-2004 as well as the interstate standard GOST 32945-2014.
 The only exception is that inscriptions on road signs are in Kyrgyz and/or Russian, in accordance with the official languages of Kyrgyzstan.
-Road signs in Kyrgyzstan are divided into 8 categories, as in Russia: